mistabe/devcor-study/docs/devcor_studyguide/devcor_stugyguide_ch03.md

 Certainly worth reading this before reading the study guide language on this objective.
 <https://developer.webex.com/blog/from-zero-to-webex-chatbot-in-15-minutes-updated-for-2021>

+Also worth getting used to the Webex Web UI.
+As a person that has never used Webex's current offering in an organisation, this means I have to get used to it's naming scheme and feature structure.

+To allow your ChatOps code to work, you'll need to be either running your code on a publicly accessible service and URL, or you can spin up ngrok to facilitate testing from your local machine in a "firewall friendly" manner.
+Anyone that operates network security policy will likely _not_ call this "firewall friendly".
+You know who you are.

+Sign up for an account at [Ngrok](https://ngrok.com/)

+Download the ngrok executable to your Windows workstation

-Using Windows you'll need to authenticate your ngrok.exe to the service.
+You'll need to authenticate your ngrok.exe to the service.
+In the ngrok [Setup and Installation](https://dashboard.ngrok.com/get-started/setup) page you'll be shown how to authenticate for the first time.
+You'll be given a pre-formed command with your personal auth token similar to:

+`./ngrok authtoken 2088LH...UEJTU`

-The response will be stored to a configuration file: C:\Users\<username>/.ngrok2/ngrok.yml
+The response will be stored to a configuration file: `C:\Users\<username>/.ngrok2/ngrok.yml`

-Fire ngrok up from the location of the exe using `./ngrok http 7001 --region=eu` and you'll see;
+Fire ngrok up from the location of the exe using `./ngrok http 7001 --region=eu` with "7001" being the port that the application will send data to your local app on for you and you'll see;

 ```text
 ngrok by @inconshreveable                                                                               (Ctrl+C to quit)                                                                                                                        Session Status                online                                                                                    Account                       Paul Beyer (Plan: Free)                                                                   Version                       2.3.40                                                                                    Region                        Europe (eu)                                                                               Web Interface                 http://127.0.0.1:4040                                                                     Forwarding                    http://<UID>.eu.ngrok.io -> http://localhost:7001                           Forwarding                    https://<UID>.eu.ngrok.io -> http://localhost:7001                                                                                                                                                  Connections                   ttl     opn     rt1     rt5     p50     p90                                                                             0       0       0.00    0.00    0.00    0.00
 ```

+INSERT NGROK DIAGRAM HERE

 Webex Teams was renamed to Webex.
 Brilliant.
 The API service URLs we'll use will be the new URLs.